Quantum noncommutative ABJM field theory: four- and six-point functions: Simplified 2scalar-2scalar/2fermion 4-point functions

 \subsection{Vanishing of 4 scalar 4-point function with triangle-loop in $\theta^{\mu\nu}\to0$ limit}

-To prove (\ref{limStria}) by direct computations we use somewhat simplified expression from Fig.\ref{4scalar} $(\it 2.)$ of generic triangle-loop diagram, where only loop and the incoming-outgoing momenta are indicated, which represents any diagram in Fig.\ref{fig:Fig31}.
+To prove (\ref{limStria}) by direct computations we use somewhat simplified expression from figure \ref{4scalar} $(\it 2.)$ of generic triangle-loop diagram, where only loop and the incoming-outgoing momenta are indicated, which represents any diagram in figure \ref{fig:Fig31}.
 Thus, the nominator (\ref{E.11}) with relevant NC-phases generate maximally three possible integrals $I^{tri}_{1,2,3}$:

-Note that the NC factors in $I^{tri}_{1,2,3}$ are equal to the NC factors in $I^{bub}_{1,2,3}$, (\ref{E.1}-\ref{E.3}), respectively.
 Identical hgauge boson triangles can be generated using the gauge boson line flipping relation.
 Next we consider mixed two upper triangle diagrams, which are connected by flipping gauge boson lines, giving

 where again one wavy and one double-wavy lines diagrams denoted as $\hat I^{tri}_i$ are non-planar integrals.
-Here the NC factors being equal to the NC factors in integrals $I^{box}_{3}$, and $I^{box}_{4}$.
+Note that the $\ell$-dependent NC phase factors in $I^{tri}_{1,2,3}$ are equal to the $\ell$-dependent NC factors in $I^{bub}_{1,2,3}$, (\ref{E.1})-(\ref{E.3}), respectively.